Susan Kohner

-Susanna "Susan" Kohner (born November 11, 1936) is an American retired actress who worked in film and television.
-She played Sarah Jane in Imitation of Life (1959), for which she was nominated for an Oscar and won a Golden Globe award.
+Susanna "Susan" Kohner (born November 11, 1936) is an American actress who worked in film and television.
+She played Sarah Jane, a young African-American woman attempting to "pass" as white, in Imitation of Life (1959), for which she was nominated for an Oscar as Best Supporting Actress.
+She won two Golden Globe awards for her performance.

-After Kohner married menswear designer and writer John Weitz in 1964, she retired from acting to devote time to her family.
-Her two sons, Paul Weitz and Chris Weitz, have both become film directors and producers, screenwriters, and occasional actors.
+Kohner married menswear designer and writer John Weitz in 1964.
+Their two sons, Paul Weitz and Chris Weitz, both became film directors and producers, screenwriters, and occasional actors.

 Early life

-Kohner was born in Los Angeles, California, the daughter of Lupita Tovar, a Mexican-born actress who had a career in Hollywood, and Paul Kohner, a film producer who was born in Bohemia, Austria-Hungary.
-Her mother was Roman Catholic, and of both Mexican and Irish descent, and her father was Jewish.
+Kohner was born in Los Angeles, California, daughter of Lupita Tovar, a Mexican-born actress who had a career in Hollywood, and Paul Kohner, a film producer who was born in Bohemia, Austria-Hungary.
+Her mother was Roman Catholic, and of Irish and Mexican descent; her father was Bohemian Jewish.

 Career

-Most of Kohner's film roles came during the late 1950's and early 1960's, including co-starring with Sal Mineo in both Dino (1957) and The Gene Krupa Story (1959).
+Most of Kohner's film roles came during the late 1950s and early 1960s, including co-starring with Sal Mineo in both Dino (1957) and The Gene Krupa Story (1959).